FURNACE 101 FOR THE MODERN HOMEOWNER

 How do I determine the proper size furnace for my home?

 To get the best performance out of a new furnace, it is simply not as easy as replacing the old one with a carbon copy of your existing unit.
 Determining the size of the furnace you need will probably require the help of an HVAC professional who is understands the industry and governmental energy standards.
 They can perform a heating load calculation, in order to give you a more accurate quote on the type of system your home requires.

 This evaluation will consider any changes that have been made to your home since your current furnace was installed, such as new exteriors, new doors, new windows, and possibly even new appliances which have been added to your home.

 Proper sizing of your furnace is important.
 Many people underestimate the amount of time that a furnace actually needs to run to provide proper comfort for your home.
 When the thermostat registers that the air around it has reached the called for temperature, it sends a shut-off signal to the furnace.
-While the air around the thermostat may have reached the desired temperature, the furnace may not have run for the amount of time needed to warm all areas of the home, such as upper floors.
+While the air around the thermostat may have reached the desired temperature, the furnace may not have run for the amount of time needed to warm all areas of the home, such as the upper floors.
 You may need your furnace to run longer to provide more even comfort.
-Many homeowners have furnaces that are oversized for their homes.
+Many homeowners have furnaces that are too large for their homes.
 If your furnace cycles on and off frequently, it may be too large, and is not heating your home properly or efficiently.

 What is AFUE?

 Annual Fuel Utilization Efficiency = AFUE.
 Your furnace's AFUE number tells you how efficiently your furnace is converting fuel to energy as opposed to how much is lost as exhaust.
 An 80% AFUE furnace converts 80% of the fuel that heats your home.
 A 90% AFUE furnace or a 90% + AFUE furnace will convert 90% or more of fuel into the energy that heats your home.
 Some manufacturers offer furnaces with higher efficiencies than others.